Water's Journey

 email the Wastewater Planning Division or call 703-324-5015, TTY 711

 Where public sewer is not available, a septic system may be installed with approval from the Fairfax County Health Department.
-Septic tank systems carry wastewater to an underground receiving/holding tank under your yard which must be pumped out regularly and conveyed to wastewater treatment plants.
+Septic tank systems take wastewater to an underground tank in your yard.
+This tank needs to be pumped out regularly and the waste is taken to treatment plants.

 For more information, visit